lasevi/arduino-simwheel/README.md

 - And a 2220uF 35V filter capasitor on the output.

 If it's the same/similar PSU that the T300rs or T500rs have it's prone to overheating:
-- The optocoupler dies when exposed to heat
 - The PSU's internal resistance goes up which decreases output power and increases heat even more
+- The optocoupler dies when exposed to heat => the whole PSU stops working

 => I need appropriate cooling for this part.